A Young Supernova Selection Pipeline For The LSST Era: Introduction

 \section{Introduction}

 Supernovae (SNe) are a diverse set of transients with many different progenitor scenarios and explosion mechanisms.
-For the case of thermonuclear (Type Ia) supernovae, there are two traditional progenitor scenarios (single-degenerate scenario \citet{Whelan_1973} and double-degenerate scenario \citet{Iben_1974}), while there are many different explosion mechanisms being studied, which include double-detonation models \citep{Fink_2007, Fink_2010, Kromer_2010, Shen_2014, Polin_2019, Magee_2021, Boos_2024}, core-degenerate explosions \citep{Soker_2011, Wang_2016}, triple collision models \citep{Kushnir_2013, Hallakoun_2019}, and rotating super-Chandrasekhar mass explosions \citep{Stefano_2011}.
+For the case of thermonuclear (Type Ia) supernovae, there are two traditional progenitor scenarios (single-degenerate scenario \citep{Whelan_1973} and double-degenerate scenario \citep{Iben_1974}), while there are many different explosion mechanisms being studied, which include pure deflagration models \citep{Nomoto_1984, Jordan_2012, kromer_2013, Fink_2014, Lach_2022}, deflagration-to-detonation (delayed-detonation) models \citep{Arnett_1969, Khokhlov_1991, Gamezo_2005, Ropke_2007, Rabinak_2012, Seitenzahl_2013}, double-detonation models \citep{Fink_2007, Fink_2010, Kromer_2010, Shen_2014, Polin_2019, Magee_2021, Boos_2024}, core-degenerate explosions \citep{Soker_2011, Wang_2016}, triple collision models \citep{Kushnir_2013, Hallakoun_2019}, and rotating super-Chandrasekhar mass explosions \citep{Stefano_2011}.

-To investigate the explosion mechanisms of SNe Ia, previous studies have investigated the early light curves of SN Ia events \citep{Riess_1999, Hayden_2010, Ganeshalingam_2011, Firth_2014, Deckers_2022}.
+To investigate the explosion mechanisms of SNe Ia, previous studies have investigated the early light curves of SN Ia events \citep{Riess_1999, Hayden_2010, Bianco_2011, Ganeshalingam_2011, Firth_2014, Miller_2020, Burke_2022a, Burke_2022b, Deckers_2022, Fausnaugh_2023, Ni_2025}.
 In addition to early-time photometry, early-time spectroscopy can further provide us with a wealth of information about the explosion dynamics.
 Spectra taken within a few days of explosion allow us to trace the outermost layers of the ejecta.
 From these spectra we can determine the chemical abundances of the outer layers, which can then be used to distinguish between explosion models \citep{Magee_2021,Ogawa_2023}.
+Early-time spectra can also be used to study SNe Ia that display a ``bump'' in their pre-peak light curves, which is thought to be the result of the shock front interacting with the binary companion \citep{Kasen_2010}, or from the presence of short-lived radioactive isotopes \citep{Noebauer_2017}.